NaoCoding/Interactive-Fiction-Engine.c/doc/scene.md

 // set character name say conversation
 // note that character name here can be any string, no need to be one of the character's name

+player.active:True
+// active and show the player in this scene player.left:True
+// enable left movement of player player.right:True
+// enable right movement of player

 ```

 <h3>Example Code</h3>